davidkerr766/weight-it-out/README.md

 	* has_many :orders, dependent: :destroy
 	* Rolify

-has_many: Establishes a has many relationship with the model given as an argument.
+**has_many**: Establishes a has many relationship with the model given as an argument.
 For example the category model has many products.
 With this relationship in place active record allows a Category object to be queried for all the products it owns with a class method called “products”.
 Products will return all the products that have a category_id (foreign key) that matches the id of the category object.
 The relationship must be established in both directions for active record to recognise it.
 Therefore, product must “belongs_to” category to establish the relationship.

-belongs_to:  Is the reciprocal of has_many and completes the active record association.
+**belongs_to**:  Is the reciprocal of has_many and completes the active record association.
 A model that belongs_to another will have a foreign key for a single model object in the parent model.
 When a model, such as product in the app, belongs to another model it can only have one object of that model associated with it.
 For example, a product has one category.
 The belongs_to association also gives the model a class method to return the object of the model it belongs to.
 Product.find(1).category will return the category object of the product with an id of 1.

-has_many :objects, through :model: Is the model association used to establish a many to many relationship through a join table in active record.
+**has_many :objects, through :model**: Is the model association used to establish a many to many relationship through a join table in active record.
 The join table will have two belongs_to relations, representing two foreign keys.
 The join table is the model referred to with “through”.
 For example in the app an Order has_many :products, through: :line_items.
 A product also has_many :orders, through: :line_items.
 With these model associations in place an active record many to many association is established between Orders and Products with line_items acting as a join table.

-has_one_attached: Is the active storage equivalent of has_one in active record.
+**has_one_attached**: Is the active storage equivalent of has_one in active record.
 It establishes a has one and only one relationship with an active storage blob object.
 Product has_one_attached :picture meaning one and only one picture(active storage blob) belongs to the product.

-has_and_belongs_to_many : Is another active record association to establish a many to many record.
+**has_and_belongs_to_many**: Is another active record association to establish a many to many record.
 However, with has_and_belongs_to_many active record with make it’s own join table without having to explicitly make a model for the join table.
 In the app Role HABTM users and User HABTM roles (this relation is declared with rolify in the user model).

 ## Database Relations !!